List of cults of personality: South Vietnam

-The establishment of a personality cult of Ngo Dinh Diem, who was the leader of South Vietnam, was a part of his efforts to legitimize his regime by organazing propaganda maintaining a Vietnamese national identity centered on his leadership and his ideals.
+The establishment of a personality cult of Ngo Dinh Diem, who was the leader of South Vietnam, was a part of his efforts to legitimize his regime by organizing propaganda maintaining a Vietnamese national identity centered on his leadership and his ideals.
 In 1954, Ngo Dinh Diem launched the National Revolutionary Movement (NRM), a mass political organization designed to spread Ngo Dinh Diem's Person Dignity Theory and his policies and suppress the subversives to the regime, as opposed to the Personalist Labor Revolutionary Party which operated entirely out of public view.
 During the indoctrination campaigns led by the NRM, which were inspired by the ones of Vichy France, the government officials of South Vietnam repeated to the Vietnamese peasantry lectures given by the Ngo brothers on personalist principles of government and citizenship.
 In 1955, Ngo Dinh Diem launched the Ministry of Information and Youth to carry out propaganda and censorship activities, throughout which the Ministry sought to build a personality cult around Ngo Dinh Diem similar to the one of Ho Chi Minh ("Uncle Ho").
 The Ministry presented Ngo Dinh Diem as an "enlightened sovereign" who could improve the lot of all Vietnamese by creating "economic and social stability for all" within a personalist framework, and constructed a public narrative of his life, focused on such episodes as his "refusal to compromise Vietnamese autonomy."